matejbizjak/kumuluzee-nats/core/README.md

 `@Subject` also has 2 optional parameters when used under `@NatsListener`:
 - connection (overrides the connection from `@RegisterNatsClient`)
-- queue
+- queue (only one of the listeners in the same queue reveives the message)

-If the sender expects a response, the method can return **the expected** object as a response.
+If sender expects a response, the method can return **the expected** object as a response.

 ## Configuration